starduststorm/motionhexa/README.md

 # Project layout

 * hexacontroller/ contains the pcb for the logic, power, and motion circuitry.
-* hexa/ contains the pcb for the hexagonal lattice of 271 *SK9822-EC20* pixels
+* hexa/ contains the pcb for the hexagonal lattice of 271 *SK9822-EC20* pixels wired in zig-zag order
 * src/ all project-specific source
 * lib/ submodule dependencies *dustlib* and *BQ27427 Battery Fuel Gauge*